-SCI2009 Human Physiology, SCI2037 Cell Biology.
+SCI2009 Human Physiology and/or, SCI2037 Cell Biology.

-The aim of the course is to provide students with a solid understanding of the key aspects in energy metabolism, and the effects of nutrients on skeletal muscle metabolism during exercise of different types.
-The course requires prior knowledge on some simple (bio)chemical concepts (e.g. the structure and function of macromolecules, common forms of chemical reactions, basic cell structure, and metabolism of macromolecules).
+The aim of the course is to provide students with a solid understanding of the key aspects in energy metabolism, and the effects of nutrients on (muscle) metabolism during exercise of different types.
+The course requires prior knowledge on some basic biochemical concepts (e.g. the structure and function of macromolecules, common forms of chemical reactions, basic cell structure, and metabolism of macromolecules).

 The course builds around a practical case study.
-With a group of students, you develop a recommendation regarding nutrition and exercise for a client sports team.
-Since this is an advanced level course, with students from different backgrounds, you can also provide other recommendations, e.g. how to motivate the client to meet the recommendations.
-The first part of the course provides a theoretical framework on the basics of exercise biochemistry and exercise physiology.
-In the form of tutorial groups, you discuss the physiology of muscles, the metabolism of macronutrients, the hormonal regulation of metabolism, the biochemical and physiological role of micronutrients in relation to exercise and fatigue, and adaptations of the body to endurance and resistance training.
-The course builds on knowledge you have obtained in basic and intermediate courses, such as Biochemistry, Human Physiology, and Cell Biology.
-This course serves as a culmination: relevant knowledge acquired in previous courses is combined and applied.
+With a group of students, you develop a cohesive and evidence-based recommendation regarding nutrition and exercise for a client sports team.
+Since this is an advanced level course, with students from different backgrounds, you are encouraged to provide recommendations that touch upon other aspects important for the client sports team, such as how to keep the client motivated throughout the training regimen.

+The first part of the course provides a theoretical foundation on the basics of exercise physiology and biochemistry.
+In the form of tutorial groups, you discuss the physiology of muscles, the metabolism of macronutrients, the hormonal regulation of metabolism, the biochemical and physiological role of macro- and micronutrients in relation to exercise and fatigue, and adaptations of the body to endurance and resistance training.
+The course builds onto knowledge you have obtained in basic and intermediate courses, such as Biochemistry (SCI2035), Human Physiology (SCI2009), and Cell Biology (SCI2037.
+This course serves as a culmination of the knowledge you acquired in previous courses, with a focus on integration and application.

-In the second part of the course, you look further into the practical case study for the client sports team.
-You may have to do some more literature research, but you can also get in touch with professionals who work with cases like yours on a day-to-day basis.
-There will be ample time to discuss the group work in class, and ask for and provide feedback to fellow groups.
-By doing so, you have the opportunity to present your ideas and findings and ask remaining questions or discuss issues in relation to the case study, as well as to receive feedback on how to proceed.
-A recommendation on your case, in the form of a group assignment, concludes this part of the course.
+In the second part of the course, you look further into the practical recommendation for the client sports team.
+You are expected to conduct a further search of the literature, as the theoretical foundation covers only part of the concepts important for developing a cohesive recommendation regarding nutrition and exercise.
+You are encouraged to be creative: you can also get in touch with professionals who work with cases like yours on a day-to-day basis.
+There will be ample time to discuss the work in class, and to receive and provide feedback to peers.

-- Classify the different types of muscles and their working mechanisms (ILO 1) - Clarify the main metabolic pathways and how they are regulated (ILO 2) - Differentiate the different types of hormones and their working mechanisms, and how they affect metabolism (ILO 3) - Differentiate the different types of micromolecules and their role in metabolism and fatigue (ILO 4) - Reflect on and evaluate energy production and metabolic regulation, the effects of exercise, the effects of nutritional status, and the mechanisms of fatigue in the context of different types of exercise (ILO 5) - Use information-searching and communicative skills by translating complex ideas to non-experts (ILO 6)
+- Classify the different types of muscles and their working mechanisms (ILO 1) - Clarify the main metabolic pathways and how they are regulated (ILO 2) - Differentiate the different types of hormones and their working mechanisms, and how they affect metabolism (ILO 3) - Differentiate the different types of macromolecules and micromolecules, and their role in metabolism and fatigue (ILO 4) - Apply knowledge on energy production and metabolic regulation, the effects of nutritional status, and the mechanisms of exercise and fatigue meaningfully to the context of different types of sports (ILO 5) - Use research and communicative skills to translate evidence-based advice to non-experts (ILO 6)